fluttercommunity/flutter_downloader/README.md

 - **Configure maximum number of concurrent tasks:** the plugin allows 3 download tasks running at a moment by default (if you enqueue more than 3 tasks, there're only 3 tasks running, other tasks are put in pending state).
-You can change this number by adding following codes to your `Info.plist` file.
+You can change this number by adding the following code to your `Info.plist` file.

 ```xml
 <!-- changes this number to configure the maximum number of concurrent tasks -->